nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a debt: `adddebt`

 **What it does:**<br>
-Adds a debt to a person in PayMeLah for you to track.
-Specifying multiple people will add a copy of this debt to each person specified.<br>
+This command adds a debt to a person in PayMeLah for you to track.
+Specifying multiple people will add a copy of this debt to each person specified.

-This command will help you add debts to the people in PayMeLah, so that the app can help you to remember all the debts you are owed instead.
+**When to use:**<br>
+When you want PayMeLah to keep track of a debt for one particular person, or the same debt for multiple persons, this is the command to use!

 **Format:**<br>
 `adddebt <person index…> d/<description> m/<money> [date/<date>] [time/<time>]`